Mexico bans influential ex-minister from holding public office

 Mexico’s government argues the plant deal wasted millions of dollars in public money and was tainted by corruption.

-The acquisition of AgroNitrogenados forms part of a broader investigation by federal prosecutors into alleged graft under the Pena Nieto administration.
+The acquisition of AgroNitrogenados forms part of a broader investigation by federal prosecutors into allegations of graft under the Pena Nieto administration.

-President Andres Manuel Lopez Obrador alleges that the preceding administration schemed to bring about the break up of Pemex to benefit private interests.
+President Andres Manuel Lopez Obrador accuses the preceding administration of scheming to case the break up of Pemex to benefit private interests.

 The SFP said the sanction handed down against Videgaray was independent of any other investigations that may be under way.

-Reporting by Diego Ore, writing by Cassandra Garrison; Editing by Dave Graham and Howard Goller
+Reporting by Diego Ore, Additional reporting by Abraham Gonzalezwriting by Cassandra Garrison; Editing by Dave Graham, Howard Goller and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.